btrask/stronglink/SUBSTANCE.md

 			- Catches memory leaks
 			- You can skip this for known safe buffers (like strings)
 		- When you free a sensitive buffer, use `explicit_bzero()` first
+		- When you move a pointer from one variable to another, null out the old one
+			- E.g. `x = y; y = NULL;`
+			- Then you can unconditionally free `y` without problem
-		- It would be nice to have a compiler feature to assert that all stack allocations are zeroed when they go out of scope
+		- It would be nice to have a compiler feature to assert that all stack variables are zeroed when they go out of scope
 	- Allocation
 		- Use `calloc` instead of `malloc`
 		- Be careful when using `reallocarray`